MQL-Development/licensemybot_documentation/README.md

 # Special Instruction for MAC and Metatrader's VPS:

-## Step 1: Open experts options.
+## Step 1: Open Experts options.

 Go to tools and click for options.

 ![Alt Text](Images/Screenshot(61).png)

-## Step 2: Add link in to the allowed list.
+## Step 2: Add a link to the allowed list.

 Add this link and also allow the web request. https://api.licensemybot.com/.